subhajitmukherjee08/crop_recommendation_system/README.md

 # crop_recommendation_system

-To run this ML project follow the below steps:
+To run the webapp of this ML project follow the below steps:

 1. Run the training_testing.ipynb notebook
 2. Then run the app.py